-I hit a good drive and went for the green in two, but found the green side bunker as you can see from above.
+My drive was good and went for the green in two, but found the green side bunker as you can see from above.

 I hit a decent bunker shot, but missed the birdie putt.
-I would say this hole is a good birdie opportunity and reachable for many players if you hit the fairway.
+This hole is a good birdie opportunity and reachable for many players if you hit the fairway.

 As you can see the green has several undulations.
 The greens where running very true and a good pace.
 Good greens are essential to a good course experience and really rewards good putting.

 5th is a par 4 dogleg right where you can either play safe short of the bunkers or hit over and leave a shorter second shot.
 There is more room on the fairway then what you perceive from the tee.
 I went for the driver and had 80m to the pin.
-Didnt really hit my second close enough for a realistic birdie, but still a good par.
+I did not really hit my second shot close enough for a realistic birdie, but still a good par.

 6th hole is a shot par 4 with a large narrow green protected by bunkers and mounts.
 Risk/reward hole and it was playing 231m to the pin.
 I was driving well so decided to go for it.

 My drive carried the green but rolled over into the fringe.
 I was hoping for a birdie, but hit a bad first putt and had to settle for par.

 7th is ranked as the hardest hole on the course.
 A 385m par 4 where the best aim from the tee is up the right hand side so you avoid the ditch on the left hand side which leaves a difficult shot the green.